Youtube videos

 Transcript

-Uh if our colleagues are serious, and I believe they are, then they should be happy and eager to join me in supporting
+If our colleagues are serious, and I believe they are, then they should be happy and eager to join me in supporting

 this amendment.
 The text before you is the same text as Mr. Massie and Mr. Con's discharge petition that every

-Democrat and four of our Republican colleagues uh have joined in.
+Democrat and four of our Republican colleagues have joined in.
 In just the last 48 hours, we've seen how

 important it is that the public actually get to see the Epstein files for ourselves.
 The oversight committee has